David-Durst/embeddedHaskellAetherling/theory/Basic.md

 1. `Int` - integer
 2. `Tuple n t` - homogeneous ntuple
 3. `SSeq n t` - homogeneous, fixed-length sequence in space
-3. `TSeq n v t` - homogeneous, fixed-length sequence in time. n is number of utilized periods. v is number of underutilized periods.
+3. `TSeq n v t` - homogeneous, fixed-length sequence in time. n is number of utilized periods. v is number of empty periods.
 Total time for a TSeq is `(n+v) * time to process one t`.
+    1. An `Up_1d_t` is not always underutilized when it has
 4. `t -> t'` - function

+An empty period is one in which the sequence does not produce new data. `v` enables Aetherling to (1) match input and output time lengths and (2) express schedules with underutilization
+    1. An operator's input and output `TSeq`s must take the same amount of time.
+The empty clocks allow matching the input and output time lengths.
+        a.
+For example, `Up_1d_t` takes in one input and then repeats it multiple times.
+While the output sequence is busy emitting data, the input cannot accept the next input.
+Otherwise, the `Up_1d_t` will bottleneck
+    1. Underutilized hardware is hardware that is unused on some clock cycles.
+    An operator with an input or output `TSeq` that has a non-zero `v` will receive or produce no input on those clocks.
+The operator may do nothing during those clocks, and be underutilized, depending on the operator.
+        a.
+For example, if `Map_t 1 Add` had any empty clocks, the `Add` would be underutilized.

 ## Space-Time Operators
 2. `Map_s n :: (t -> t') -> SSeq n t -> SSeq n t'`
 2. `Map_t n :: (t -> t') -> TSeq n v t -> TSeq n v t'`